gazebosim/docs/garden/GUI_tutorial.md

 # Understanding the GUI

-This guide is an introduction to the Ignition Graphical User Interface (GUI).
+This guide is an introduction to the Gazebo Graphical User Interface (GUI).

 ## Prerequisites